opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/SweatEquity/Afero/README.md

-# NSA Sweat Equity
+# Afero Sweat Equity

-NSA to provide data on JADN, OpenC2 work, STIX work, interactions with HII, ... and info on use cases

-NSA keynoting?
+Afero to fill in

 ## 1. Attendance
 put how many people and whether physical or virtual